quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 A sender needs to be responsive to notifications of congestion, such as a packet loss or an ECN CE marking.
 Also, window-based congestion controllers that strictly adhere to packet conservation, such as the one defined in
-{{QUIC-RECOVERY}}, rely on receipt of acknowledgments send additional data into the network, and will suffer degraded performance if acknowledgments are delayed excessively.
+{{QUIC-RECOVERY}}, rely on receipt of acknowledgments to send additional data into the network, and will suffer degraded performance if acknowledgments are delayed excessively.